vfarcic/docker-flow/articles/proxy.md

 ![Proxy reconfiguration without deployment](img/proxy-flow.png)

-From the users perspective, all new requests are redirected to the new release.
+From the user's perspective, all new requests are redirected to the new release.

 ![Users requests are redirected to the new release](img/proxy-user.png)